ShaunJhingoor/AllAdventure/README.md

         created_at: new Date().toISOString(),
       },
     };
-     await dispatch(reviewActions.createReview(newReview));  creating a new review with with a outside key of review and setting the key value pairs await dispatch(reviewActions.Fetchreviews()) getting all the reviews so it renders everything correctly dispatch(modalActions.hideModal("createReview")); after you create a review it closes the modal
+     await dispatch(reviewActions.createReview(newReview));  //creating a new review with with a outside key of review and setting the key value pairs await dispatch(reviewActions.Fetchreviews()) //getting all the reviews so it renders everything correctly dispatch(modalActions.hideModal("createReview")); //after you create a review it closes the modal

   };
   return (